 We meet each Sabbath (Saturday) at 1:00 PM.
 Our service includes a teaching for the children - Kid's Torah Corner, praise & worship, a message from one of our teachers, and a Midrash (Bible Study) on the Torah Portion.
 Every other week we also share a meal.

-We have found a home!
-Services start at around 1pm, if you are interested in joining us, please send us a message asking for details.
+We are typically done by 7:00 PM, and you are welcome to come and go as you please.
+If you are interested in joining us, please send us a message asking for details.

 Numbers 16:1-18:32 1 Samuel 11:14-12:22 Acts 5:1-11 Korach’s great rebellion against Moshe is possible the most well known in Scripture.
 At some point during the 40 years of wandering in the wilderness, Korach stirs up Dathan, Aviram and On to rebel against Moshe and Aharon in two-pronged attack.
 After getting…